Skip to content

 5. Uraeus – the Symbol of the Power of Gods and Pharaohs

 Snakes or serpents had always been part of the ancient Egyptian symbols.
 They were also used to represent the divine powers of gods and pharaohs that people in ancient Egypt believed in.
-Uraeus was yet another ancient Egyptian symbol that rulers wore on headdresses to signify supreme power.
+Uraeus was another ancient Egyptian symbol rulers wore on headdresses to signify supreme power.

 6. Djed Pillar – Symbol of Strength and Stability